Skip to content

 Update with a mini-batch of features.

 Note that the update formulas for mean and variance are slightly different than in the single instance case, but they produce exactly the same result.
+When window_size is set, the rows are processed sequentially because the batched merge formula is not compatible with rolling-window eviction.

 Parameters

-• X'pd.DataFrame'
+• Xpd.DataFrame

 learn_one